 How many positions are available each year?

 Approximately 16 applicants are accepted each year.
-Fourteen of these positions are designated for the traditional Clinical Track; two are for the Research Track.
+Fifteen of these positions are designated for the traditional Clinical Track; one is for the Research Track.
 Each track has a separate match code with the NRMP.
 Candidates may choose to rank one track and not the other, or they may rank both tracks.

 How do I apply?